jackseagrist/Wildfire_Hackathon/index.md

 Even when a town has preprepared evacuation zone, such as in Paradise California, dissemination of information and response in a time sensitive situation can still be extremely difficult (4).
 Officials attempted to alert the public through the national Integrated Public Alert and Warning System (IPAWS) during the Camp fire but encountered technical difficulties, highlighting the need for improved communication solutions during disaster events (5).

 In addition, many mid size and small fire departments still rely on experience and non digital tools for evacuation.
-With the increasing availability of open source data and techonology, there is a real potential to create tools that can make the first responders' decision making process easier during disasters.
+With the increasing availability of open source data and technology, there is a real potential to create tools that can make the first responders' decision making process easier during disasters.

 Our project aims to create an easy to use, government facing, data based tool that assists fire departments in real time evacuation scenarios.
 Our tool utilizes live traffic and critical facilities data to provide a blend of need to know data to decision makers in high stake situations.
 High human and economic loss fires such as the Camp Fire in Paradise serve as a motivation to help provide information for safe evacuation routes or areas to shelter to minimize wildfire loss.

 ### Challenges

-Creating an interactive, data based, live platform has several challenges, ecspecially surrounding availability of useful data and its timely implementation.
+Creating an interactive, data based, live platform has several challenges, especially surrounding availability of useful data and its timely implementation.
 However, clever integration of online softwares allows a variety of critical variables to be available simultaneously while constantly updating.
 Data and technological approaches that fight natural disasters are still nascent but are rapidly evolving, providing a promising future for our tool.
 In addition to technological challenges there are social and financial barriers.
-Evacuations must strike a balance such that unnesecary evacuations don't fatigue people and deter their faith in evacuation orders.
+Evacuations must strike a balance such that unnecessary evacuations don't fatigue people and deter their faith in evacuation orders.
 Also, many fire agencies have tight budgets and may not be able to afford useful model predictions or live aerial information that larger agencies may be privy to.
 Our tool strives to address each unique challenge in a manner that allows it to be accessible and beneficial for smaller agencies on the front lines.

 ## Project Scope